NeoGalaxy/WaterGun/README.md

 solve exampleSol y
 exit
 ```
-> Advice : on terminal, you can use `ledit python3 main.py` instead of just `python3 main.py` to allow using the arrows to navigate on the command line and in the history.
+> Advice : on terminal, you can use `python3 -i main.py` instead of just `python3 main.py` to allow using the arrows to navigate on the command line and in the history, and use the python interpreter once you exit the interpreter (or when there sadly is an uncaught exception).

 _____________
 ### Scripting

 For the two other solutions, you will need to first import the classes.
-If you are in the directory [`/Grids`](https://github.com/NeoGalaxy/INF432/tree/master/Grids), you can simply import `classes.py` or import from it the classes you need:
+If you are in the directory [`/Grids`](https://github.com/NeoGalaxy/INF432/tree/NoBug/Grids), you can simply import `classes.py` or import from it the classes you need:
 ```python
 from classes import *
 ```
-Otherwise, you'll need to import the directory [`/Classes`](https://github.com/NeoGalaxy/INF432/tree/master/Classes).
+Otherwise, you'll need to import the directory [`/Classes`](https://github.com/NeoGalaxy/INF432/tree/NoBug/Classes).
 If it is in your current directory, you can simply do the following :
 ```python
 from Classes import *
 ```